Hackmacha007/audio/Home.md

     TMRpcm audio;
     audio.play("filename");    plays a file
-    audio.play("filename",30); plays a file starting at 30 seconds into the track audio.speakerPin = 11;     set to 5,6,11 or 46 for Mega, 9 for Uno, Nano, etc.
-    audio.disable();           disables the timer on output pin and stops the music audio.stopPlayback();      stops the music, but leaves the timer running
+    audio.play("filename",30); plays a file starting at 30 seconds into the track audio.play(F("filename")); plays a file storing the string in program memory instead of RAM audio.speakerPin = 11;     set to 5,6,11 or 46 for Mega, 9 for Uno, Nano, etc. audio.disable();           disables the timer on output pin and stops the music audio.stopPlayback();      stops the music, but leaves the timer running